 The finance team at Yorth set out to create innovative models that qualify investments as sustainable or circular.
 The outcome is a comprehensive model that can measure and report on the exact level of sustainability of investments as it relates to the investment itself and to the ecosystem of which the investment is a part of.

 Some examples include:

-The valuation produces a model and a roadmap that includes the key foundations and actions required for successful sustainability and circular economy financing programs.
-The model highlights the risks and opportunities in various financing pathways and opens the door for impact investors to connect with investments that truly make the world a better place for life and work.
+The model exposes the risks and opportunities of various financing pathways and opens the door for impact investors to connect with investments that truly make the world a better place for life and work.